Soundtrack in my head: Slowdive, “Shine”

 It was around 1991 that the word “shoegaze” began to be used by British music journalists to describe the genre, and it wasn’t mean as a compliment.
 It referred to the fact that band members were often seen looking down at their feet–likely due to the genre’s heavy reliance on guitar pedal effects.
 But this was also around this time that the record industry–looking for a sure seller–started goose-stepping to grunge, at which point genres like Shoegaze and Baggy were tossed aside and ignored.

-However, starting in the 2000’s, shoegaze started making a comeback and began what I call it’s “third wave,” which continues today–which many refer to as “nu-gaze.”
+However, starting in the late 1990s and early 2000’s, Shoegaze started making a comeback and began what I call it’s “third wave,” which continues today–which many refer to as “nu-gaze.”
 In my view, this revival became possible with the advent of online music and Internet radio, which lessened the ability of record companies to decide for the masses what music they would hear, and had an effect of democratizing the music business to a certain extent.
 As such, many musicians began to look at the first two waves of shoegaze music for influence, and the genre is more diverse than before.
-Below are some contemporary examples of this “third wave of shoegaze” and you can see these bands intertwine other musical influences such as 80’s pop, Sonic Youth, bubblegum pop, jangle pop, Brian Wilson, and even disco.
+Below are some contemporary examples of this “third wave of shoegaze” and you can see these bands intertwine other musical influences such as 80’s pop, Sonic Youth, bubblegum pop, jangle pop, the Beach Boys, and even disco.

 And finally, here is a shoegazing tribute from someone who clearly understands the diversity of the genre.